jeffhowarth/eeprimer/lessons/image_bands.md

 ### Inspect and display band 4

-Work with a partner and write out a script from scratch that displays band 4 with good contrast.
-Your result should look similar to Figure 3.
+Write out a script from scratch that displays band 4 with good contrast.
+Show your results to the person sitting next to you.
+Both of you should have images that look similar to Figure 3.

 ![band 4 display](images/band4_layer.png)
 <br>_Figure 3.
 Band 4 visualized as a map layer._